3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 <!-- ======================================================================================================================================== Must knows about Custom Element -->

-## Must knows about Custom Element
+## Must know about Custom Element

-OhmineDT providing some of the features that function by Custom Elements.
-I absolutely recommend you use it to create a better reading experience, but first you have to consider the below:
+OhmineDT provides some of the features that function by Custom Elements.
+I absolutely recommend you use it to create a better reading experience, but first, you have to consider the below:

 1. Not all Markdown editor software support using Custom Elements.
 2. Custom Elements content will become plain text format when you export your notes to `.md` file or transfer your notes to other software.
-3. Even if other note-taking software is supported to using Custom Element you may need to copy the related codes to that software manually.
+3. Even if other note-taking software is supported using Custom Element you may need to copy the related codes to that software manually.

-So, if you are only take notes within Joplin, you don't have to worry about that.
-Otherwise, you should considering which notes you should use Custom Elements and which doesn't.
+So, if you are only taking notes within Joplin, you don't have to worry about that.
+Otherwise, you should consider which notes you should use Custom Elements and which don't.

 [:arrow_up:Back](#table-of-contents)